Kristina01111000/lavendersite/README.md

 - she is sending footer info today
 - keep contact page, she is going to make some podcasts and use the email list to contact people
-- she is going to check the fav garden email, dont point it
+- she is going to check the fav garden email, dont point it lavender page pictures:
+- picture of field
+- she will send picture of food with lavender in it
+- lavender oil and jewelry she will stage photos
+- yoga in lavender field *
+- pollinators photo, stock photo blanket of marchs or bee hive

+for native plants page:
+- plant community bundles name of bundles think of another name if possible
+- same layout as lavender page

+for event page, remove the green background event list, she likes the other stuff